ToofDerling/CbzMage/README.md

 You can have a look at the other configuration options in appsettings.json, they are all thoroughly documented there (I hope).
 Or you can open a command shell and run CbzMage right away:

+**Important:** Close Kdl before running CbzMage.
+Kdl locks some (all?) of the azw files when it's running, so there's a high chance that CbzMage will crash because it can't read a locked azw file.

 **Running CbzMage with the "AzwConvert" parameter:**

 * In the titles directory (TitlesDir in appsettings.json) you will find a small file with the title and publisher of each comic book currently in the azw directory.